The curtain’s up and

 There were signs of wear in his Prizefighter display but it is likely boiling down to the make-shift limit of 142 exaggerated any decline in Bami’s abilities.
 According to Boxrec Bami had been preparing for a Light-Welterweight clash with Barry Morrison on the Matchroom show, so one can assume the 32-year-old will be in good shape.
 He has pedigree often overlooked too, while the plaudits greeted Paul McCloskey’s victory over Giuseppe Lauri, few reminded us of Bami’s back-to-back victories over the awkward Italian in 2006-2007.
 He is more than a big puncher as the two points verdicts demonstrated.

 Pryce is now trained by Gary Lockett and is making a long-overdue to return to Welterweight following a stint among the Light-Middles, a period in which he even mooted moving further up the divisions before seeing sense.
 It has been a difficult period professionally for Pryce with the conclusion of his relationship with Frank Warren and the failure of Calzaghe Promotions to gain any momentum.
 The latest addition to his brood, young Marshall, will provide plenty of added motivation to make the most of any new opportunities Lockett can craft for him.
 With a domestic scene still revolving around Michael Jennings and Kell Brook there are possibilities of meaningful fights in the not too distant future.

-The two fighters have met before as Light-Welterweights when the Welshman was stopped with seconds remaining of their 2002, six round contest.
+The two fighters have met before at Light-Welterweight, when the Welshman was stopped with seconds remaining of their 2002, six round contest.
 Fast forward eight years and the rematch is set.
-Whatever the result, the presence of Bradley Pryce and to no-small extent Ted Bami, ensures a degree of drama and usually, a thoroughly entertaining fight.
+Whatever the result, the presence of Bradley Pryce, and to no-small extent Ted Bami, ensures a degree of drama and usually, a thoroughly entertaining fight.